Muhammad-Waseem1306/Muhammad-Waseem1306/README.md

 - 👋 Hi, I’m Muhammad Waseem
-- I'm a student at the University of Narowal
+- Student at the University of Narowal
+- Android Developer & Kotlin Enthusiast
-- I'm particularly interested in projects related to Python, data science, machine learning, and web development
+- Particularly interested in projects related to Android Development.

 <!---